maning/learnosm/_posts/en/lgu3/0200-12-25-phase3-beginner.md

 layout: doc
 permalink: /en/lgu3/
 lang: en
-title: Phase 3 using OSM
+title: Data Processing using OSM
 category: lgu3
 cover: yes
 nosearch: true
 ---

-Input Methods using OSM
+Data Processing using OSM
 ====================

-Welcome to the Phase 3 of Beginner's Guide using OSM.
-This guide dives more into creating your first points to the map and work with aerial imagery.
+Welcome to the 3rd phase of Beginner's Guide using OSM.
+Now that you have done fieldwork, we will now edit on JOSM the data that you collected during the fieldwork.
+For a better guide and visualization of the area when editing on JOSM, this material will help you how to load and use aerial imagery on JOSM.